Sm1xy/System/README.md

 # Discord Bot with MongoDB

-A feature-rich Discord bot built with Discord.js and MongoDB, offering moderation, giveaways, and leveling systems.
+A easy to host feature-rich Discord bot built with Discord.js and MongoDB, offering moderation, giveaways,leveling system and more.

 ## Features